• Skip to main content

 Stores without prices – You better really want the item because you are going to pay for it.

 In like manner, items only in the local currency.
 Ask what the conversion rate is.
 If it’s for a bottle of water, you’re losing a few cents.
-However, if it’s something over $100, you may now be looking at a difference of $20-$30 dollars.
+However, if it’s over $100, you may now be looking at a $20-$30 difference.
 Waiting for a surprise at the end is no fun.
 Ask upfront.
-Some countries may even give you a better rate for U.S. currency as theirs is in even worse shape.
+Some countries may even offer you a better rate on U.S. currency, since their currencies are in even worse shape.

 Exact Change Scam.